Stud Service

 WE WILL DO OUR VERY BEST TO GET YOU A NICE LITTER OF PUPPIES.
 WE WILL TREAT BOTH YOU AND YOUR FEMALE WITH TOTAL RESPECT AND WE WILL CARE FOR HER AS WE WOULD ONE OF OUR OWN.
 IF WE HAVE PROBLEMS WE WILL KEEP YOU INFORMED AND SEEK YOUR INPUT WHEN NECESSARY.
 NO MATTER WHAT HAPPENS YOU WILL KNOW THAT WE HAVE GIVEN OUR ALL TO GET YOU YOUR DESIRED LITTER OF PUPPIES!

-Over the past 7 years we have not charged any upfront fees unless it was for veterinary fees of some type.
+Over the past 10 years we have not charged any upfront fees unless it was for veterinary fees of some type.
 We love being involved with Lab owners and enjoy helping them put great puppies on the ground.
 As we have become more involved with our own dogs and now have more dogs than before, we find ourselves in the position of trying to save time wherever and whenever possible.
 We lead active lives and have little spare time especially when we have pups of our own for which to care.
 Having a female or females in season for lengthy periods of time is a lot of work…housing and airing them separately, juggling our males to avoid conflict and all the normal issues of having a ” boarder” or two or three on the premises.
+This is especially true when it is not usually necessary to do so!

 With that in mind we are now handling our breedings in this way:

-1. If you have progesterone testing done before you bring your female to us, thus keeping her stay with us as short as possible in order to get the breeding done, there will continue to be no upfront fees unless veterinary care is needed.
-This will usually involve two, or possibly three, tests.
+1. When you have progesterone testing done before you bring your female to us, thus keeping her stay with us as short as possible in order to get the breeding done, there will continue to be no upfront fees unless veterinary care is needed.
+This will usually involve two, or possibly three or four, tests.
+Preferably we want the Prog. number to be 5 or very close to , before we see your girl.

-3. If your female has to be here for more than 5 days, you will be charged $12 per day for all days after the five days.
-Thus if your girl is here for 7 days you would be charged $24 in addition to any other fees, again payable when you pick up your female.
+2. We usually keep your female two or three days but if your female has to be here for more than 5 days, you will be charged $20 per day for all days after the five days.
+Thus if your girl is here for 7 days you would be charged $40 in addition to any other fees, again payable when you pick up your female.

 PROGESTERONE TESTING!